 VTK-m already comes with an implicit array handle named vtkm::cont::ArrayHandleCounting that can make implicit even numbers as well as other more general counts.
+(See Section 26.4 for details.)
 So in practice you would not have to create a special implicit array, but we are doing so here for demonstrative purposes.